Huned-materwala/Ethereum-Transaction-Data-Generator-ETDG/ETDG Tool/Step5_Raw dataset preprocessing/2. Data balancing/README.md

-# Data balancing
+# Data balancing using Cluster-based Undersampling

-This step involves execution of the following stage:
+This step involves the execution of the following stage:
-1. Generate balanced ETFD dataset
+1. Generate a balanced ETFD dataset

 ---